asimons04/tesseract/docs/MediaProxy.md

 ---

+## Q:  What happens if the proxy fails to fetch the image?
+Sometimes, image hosting services may block IP ranges for cloud servers.
+In these cases, the fetch from Tesseract will fail if it runs from a VPS that the hosting service blocks.

+In these cases, there is a fallback behaviour to return a 302 redirect to the original image URL.
+From the user's perspective, the process is seamless.

+Users can disable this feature if they want;  in those cases, if the server-side fetch from Tesseract fails, the image will just not load.

+Falling back to a redirect to the original media URL is the default behaviour.

+---

 ## Q:  How can I clear the cache?
 Currently, the only way to clear/flush the cache is to delete all `.cache` objects in the Tesseract data directory.